ElliottVDE/BookFace/README.md

 2. Open a console in the base project directory

-3. use 'npm start'
+3. use 'npm run server'

-4. run live server on public/index.html
+4. run live server on /public